 My Mum was 11 years old at the start of World War II.
 She was evacuated from London to Exmouth in Devon.
 Like many evacuees, she returned to London before the end of the war, and when it finished she was just 17 years old and working as a waitress in central London.

 Five years after the end of the war, she saw her Mum for the last time, as they fell out over a ring she’d been left by a murdered aunt.
-Mum never received the ring, but my Grandma didn’t believe her.
-I now know she never received it, and why.
+Mum never received the ring, but my grandmother didn’t believe her.
+Through my research, I know the official reason why my Mum never received the ring, but there are still questions that need to be asked.

 I entered secondary school fairly soon after I found out my Mum was Jewish.
 I was put into the German half and expected to learn German as a foreign language.
 Mum said it was a little like Yiddish, but she made it clear she would never want to go to Germany.
 It was a fear she lived with all her adult life.